Cooley (UK) LLP Modern Slavery and Human Trafficking Statement

 Our services

 As a professional services organisation, we consider the risk of modern slavery within our business to be very low.
 As a result, we do not maintain separate policies in relation to those matters; however, we do provide training to our staff that are involved in procurement.
-We have a Concerns at Work Policy published on our intranet which enables any member of the firm to report known or suspected breaches of ethical or legal standards – including slavery, human trafficking, and forced or child labour – without fear of retaliation, allowing the firm to take any necessary corrective action.
+We have a Procurement Policy that supports effective due diligence when assessing business needs and evaluating selected vendors and a Concerns at Work Policy, which enables any member of the firm to report known or suspected breaches of ethical or legal standards – including slavery, human trafficking, and forced or child labour – without fear of retaliation and allows the firm to take any necessary corrective action.
+Both policies are published on our intranet.

 Our supply chain

 We consider the supply of internal (nonprofessional) services and goods – being for the most part not professionally regulated and/or sourced from countries with less well-developed legal protections against exploitation – may carry a marginally greater risk of slavery or human trafficking than the supply of professional services.
-These services include catering, office cleaning, security and maintenance, photocopying, transport, and hotel and travel booking.
+These services include catering, office cleaning, construction and maintenance, transport (taxi/couriers), office security personnel and photocopying.
 At no point before the date this statement was published have we had any reason to suspect the existence of exploitative practices (slavery, child labour or trafficking) in our supply chain.

-- Comply with all applicable laws and regulations regarding human rights and labour standards.
+• Comply with all applicable laws and regulations regarding human rights and labor standards, anti-money laundering, counter-terrorism financing, anti-bribery, corruption, embargoes, trade sanctions, and other related legal or regulatory requirements;

-- Are not complicit in or tolerate human rights abuses, including, but not limited to, any form of forced labour, slavery, human trafficking or child labour.
+• Are not complicit in or tolerate human rights abuses, including, but not limited to, any form of forced labor, slavery, human trafficking, or child labor;

-- Not discriminate or harass any worker on the basis of any protected characteristic, including but not limited to, race, color, religion, creed, gender and gender identity, age, disability, sexual orientation, ancestry, national origin, or any other basis prohibited by law.
+• Not discriminate or harass any worker on the basis of any protected characteristic, including but not limited to, race, colour, religion, creed, gender and gender identity, age, disability, sexual orientation, ancestry national origin or any other basis prohibited by law;

-- Pay workers fairly and timely, in accordance with applicable laws and regulations, and provide them with clear and accurate information about their wages and benefits.
+• Pay workers fairly and timely, in accordance with the applicable laws and regulations, and provide them with clear and accurate information about their wages and benefits.

 Suppliers operating in regions or engaging in business practices with elevated risks of modern slavery are subjected to more in-depth due diligence.